 The Shafia family murders took place on June 30, 2009 in Kingston, Ontario.
 The Shafia sisters Zainab, 19, Sahar 17 and Geeti, 13, along with Rona Amir Mohammed, 50, were found dead inside an automobile discovered at the bottom of the Rideau Canal.
 They were the daughters of Mohammad Shafia and his wife Tooba Mohammad Yahya.
 Rona Amir Mohammed was the first wife of Mr. Shafia in his polygamist household.

-Even though the death of the four women were qualified as ‘Honour killings’ by the media and the trial judge, I find it impossible to use the word honour when it comes to what happened on that fateful night.
+Even though the death of the four women were qualified as ‘Honor killings’ by the media and the trial judge, I find it impossible to use the word honor when it comes to what happened on that fateful night.
 There was nothing honorable involved in the actions of Mohammad Shafia, his wife Tooba and their 20 year old son Hamed.

 Rona the unloved was close to the children she helped raised and was introduced to everyone as the ‘aunt’ of the family.
 Before coming to Canada, she had stayed in France with relatives who warned her against accompanying the family, but she considered herself their true mother and soon followed.